sthau/NetworkLockdown/README.md

   - current titles of the files correspond to what parameters it contains

     - fig2 are for the (k,x) policy simulations
     - fig2 unknown are for the for (k,x) with an unknown seed simulations
     - fig3 are for the jurisdiction policy simulations
     - global are for global lockdowns
     - base are the main parameters listed in the body of the paper
     - low are with alpha=0.05, instead of 0.1
+    - high are with alpha=0.2 instead of 0.1
     - long are theta=8, tau=5, rather than theta=5, tau=3
     - flu are R0=2
     - smallpox are R0=5
     - measles are R0=15
 	- each file contains:
 		- count = number of sims
 		- partition = indicator of which section for the given parameter set